IE Developer Toolbar: Everything You Need to Know!

 What about Debugbar ?

-Debugbar is an historic Internet Explorer web development bar, divided in a toolbar and a sidebar.
+Debugbar is an historic Internet Explorer developer toolbar, divided in a toolbar and a sidebar.

 It allows to help you debugging your website faster or to analyse quickly any web page.